-The threat that the stalker's anger would go in the direction of Kudō is expressed dramatically in a literary style.
-Whereas the Japanese simply consists of two intransitives (向かうことになる mukau koto ni naru literally 'come to go in the direction of') to make the sentence sound threateningly impersonal, the translator renders the content in a more exaggerated style:
+The threat that the stalker's anger would go in the direction of Kudō is expressed dramatically in a literary manner.
+Whereas the Japanese simply consists of two intransitives (向かうことになる mukau koto ni naru literally 'come to go in the direction of') to make the sentence sound threateningly impersonal, the translator tends to exaggeration:

 - 怒火烧 nùhuǒ shāo 'flames of anger (will) burn'.

 - 向 xiàng 'in the direction of'.
 This post-verbal use of 向 xiàng is typical of the written language.

 The translation plays up the intensity of Ishigami's potential anger and loses the linguistically impersonal nature of the threat.

 Kurikaesu ga, moshi kono dansei to danjo no kankei ni aru no naraba, sonna uragiri o watashi wa yurusanai.
 Kanarazu hōfuku suru darō.

 I repeat: if you are in a physical relationship with this man, I will not forgive that kind of betrayal.
 I will probably definitely get revenge.'

 'To me, making this person experience the same fate as Togashi is extremely easy.
 I'm already psychologically prepared, and I have the way to do it.
 I repeat one more time, if you have physical relations with this person, I definitely will not allow this kind of betrayal.
 I will certainly get revenge.'